All posts

 How?
 You ask.

 It's simple!
 We have an AI analyst.
-This AI analyst analyzes, summarizes, and transforms your data by granting you access to deeper dives and insights.
+This AI Analyst analyzes, summarizes, and transforms your data by granting you access to deeper insights.

-For example, I asked — How many times does “David” appear in Column A?
+For example, I started by asking — How many times does “David” appear in Column A?

 ai1